GoogleCloudPlatform/sap-deployment-automation/stacks/HANA-Scaleup/README.md

 # SAP HANA installation and configuration using Terraform and Ansible

 Terraform module and ansible roles to deploy the SAP HANA Scaleup stack.
 This stack deploys a single node HANA instance with an option to create multiple nodes at the same time.
+All instances are deployed in the same zone.
 HANA Scaleup config is performed by a higher ansible role `ansible/roles/sap-hana-scaleup` that in turn calls lower ansible roles to do a specific task as part of the scaleup config.

 # Deployment Architecture